Ethics Awareness in the Human Brain Project

 - Explores the normative horizon in HBP research, drawing upon ethics issues, researcher and public perceptions, and broad socio-political contexts of research;

-- Institutes and publicises an internal series of actions designed to target specific issues, research tasks, or areas of interest and responsively supply useful, succinct and reliable material is supplied to researchers that augments their native research field skills (e.g. Ethics Rapporteurs and Compliance Management activities); and
+- Institutes and publicises an internal series of actions designed to target specific issues, research tasks, or areas of interest and responsively supply useful, succinct and reliable material is provided to researchers that augment their native research field skills (e.g. Ethics Rapporteurs and Dual Use Working Group activities); and

-- Ensures continuous development of Researcher Awareness aims through workshop programmes and other actions as a way to implement ‘ongoing reflection’ and enhancing capacity with respect to matters of ethics and society.
+- Ensures continuous development of Researcher Awareness aims through workshop programmes and other actions to implement ‘ongoing reflection’ and enhance capacity concerning ethics and society matters.

 Examples of Researcher Awareness work include:

-- Workshops to facilitate social and ethical reflection such as “Ethics and Neurorobotics”
+- Interdisciplinary workshops to facilitate social and ethical reflection such as “Ethics and Neurorobotics” and participation in scientific publications on Ethical and Social Aspects of Neurorobotics

 - Activities at the HBP Summit and other major events